0

 Back to the hormone insufficiency story...

-When we have more and more cycles where we don’t ovulate, then we don’t make enough progesterone.
+When we have more and more cycles where we don't ovulate, then we don't make enough progesterone.
 We still make PLENTY of estrogen though.
 This situation is known as estrogen dominance – but it should really be called progesterone insufficiency.
 Estrogen is important for many things – but it needs to be balanced by progesterone.
-Estrogen unrestrained results in mood swings, weight gain on the hips, waist, and thighs, short cycles, loooong cycles, heavy periods, PMS, breast tenderness, fibrocystic breasts, fatigue, loss of sex drive, mood swings, depression, anxiety.
+Without sufficient progesterone to create balance, many women notice changes in mood, energy, weight, and overall comfort throughout their cycle.

 The Hormone Gap Between Estrogen and Progesterone

-If we are not making progesterone anymore and we still have estrogen, then we have a gap – the hormone gap.
-Fortunately, we can close that gap.
-Millions of women have benefited from using progesterone cream to close that gap.
-We’re talking bioidentical progesterone here, not birth control pills.
-A doctor may prescribe birth control pills not as a contraceptive but as a method of reducing some of the symptoms - but these often come with side effects.
+If we are not making enough progesterone and we still have estrogen, then we have a gap – the hormone gap.
+Many women have incorporated topical bioidentical progesterone cream into their wellness routines and report feeling more balanced and comfortable.
+We're talking bioidentical progesterone here, not birth control pills.

 Being Ready for Menopause

-The closer we get to menopause, the more we are going to benefit from adding back in some progesterone.
-While estrogen levels do start to drop eventually (bringing a whole other set of low estrogen symptoms), by the time we reach the menopause transition around age 50 we produce only the smallest amounts of progesterone from our adrenal glands.
+The closer we get to menopause, the more we are going to benefit from paying attention to hormone balance.
+As estrogen levels shift, many women notice new changes in how they feel and how their bodies respond.
+By the time we reach the menopause transition around age 50, we produce only the smallest amounts of progesterone from our adrenal glands.
 We have a whole blog on why progesterone is important here.